 Can I apply for cycle to work schemes if I'm a company director?

-Yes, you can take part in cycle to work schemes if you're a director of a limited company, even if you're the only employee - assuming you pay yourself a salary through PAYE, and that salary exceeds National Minimum Wage after the salary sacrifice is deducted from your gross salary.
+Yes, you can take part in cycle to work schemes if you're a director of a limited company, even if you're the only employee - assuming you pay yourself a salary through PAYE and you are designated as an employee then your salary simply needs to exceed National Minimum Wage (NMW) after the salary sacrifice is deducted from your gross salary.
+If you are a non-executive director then you may be able to avail of the scheme from the PAYE portion of your salary without being concerned about whether it takes you below NMW (as you are exempt from this).